yaskovdev/blog/source/_posts/2018-04-30-happy-birthday-mr-johnson.md

 date:   2018-04-30 11:00:00 +0300
 categories: [development, testing]
 comments: true
+excerpt: "This happened a long time ago, when I was supporting production deployment of the large enterprise system of a bank."
 ---

 This happened a long time ago, when I was supporting production deployment of the large enterprise system of a bank.